niplav/site/considerations_on_cryonics.md

 	need arises.
 3. If the person is over 25 years old, they are not a student.
-4. The person stays a member until their death (otherwise the cryonics arrangement doesn't work).
+4. The person stays a member until their death (otherwise the cryonics arrangement doesn't apply).
 5. The membership fees will not be changed drastically over time.
-In fact, inflation adjusted prices for cryonics have mostly stayed constant <!--TODO: link the charts from the cryonics wiki entry)-->, so this is a reasonable assumption.
+In fact, inflation adjusted prices for cryonics have mostly stayed constant<!--TODO: link the charts from the cryonics wiki entry)-->, so this is a reasonable assumption.
 6. The cryonicist will know when LEV has occurred, and will cancel their membership starting from that year.